confluentinc/examples/replicator-schema-translation/README.md

 Confluent Replicator features the ability to translate entries from a source Schema Registry to a destination Schema Registry.

-This demo provides a docker-compose environment with source and destination Schema Registries in which Schemas will be translated.
-In this demo we will create an entry in the source Schema Registry and translate it to the destination.
+This demo provides a docker-compose environment with source and destination Schema Registries in which schemas are translated.
+In this demo, you create an entry in the source Schema Registry and translate it to the destination.

 The `scripts` directory provides examples of the operations that you must perform to prepare for the translation, as well as JSON Replicator configurations required.